Learn how to paint rocks and explore the best rock painting ideas for kids with the awesome ideas and rock painting tips for children below.

 The photos above were taken the first time my daughter and I painted rocks together when she was 2 1/2 years old.

 It was her first time painting rocks, and my first time in years.
 I had not painted rocks since I was a kid.
 It was so much fun I wondered why I hadn’t done it in so long!

 We collected and painted our rocks over several days.
 We found rocks on our daily walks and would come home to paint them.
-I highly encourage each of you to do the same.
-It was great to get outside collecting rocks, and it was wonderful to bond with my daughter painting rocks in the spring sunshine.
+It was wonderful to bond with my daughter painting rocks outside in the warm sunshine.